mgoltzsche/kubemate/README.md

 To make sure pod networking is working properly, use nf_tables instead of iptables legacy on your host.

+#### Upgrades

+To apply a major version upgrade, uninstall/clear the entire state of the existing installation before launching the new version.

+#### Clear docker pods

+To kill and remove all docker containers that originate from Kubernetes as well as their volumes, run [`kill-docker-pods.sh`](./kill-docker-pods.sh).

+#### Delete the state

+Stop kubemate, delete all docker containers, delete the persistent state: [`kubemate-clear.sh`](./kubemate-clear.sh).

 ### Prepare a Raspberry Pi OS image

 To build a complete SD card image to run kubemate on a Raspberry Pi on top of the Raspberry Pi OS, run